- Home

 Time for trad

-For a full lowdown on the festival, check out our guide to Tradfest Temple Bar 2023.
+For the full rundown, check out our guide to TradFest 2024.

 Get artsy

 The days may be shorter in January, but that’s not always a bad thing.
 This is the only month when you can view the National Gallery of Ireland’s beautiful (and fragile) paintings by J.M.W.
 Turner.
-This collection was gifted to the gallery over 120 years ago, on the proviso that they would be displayed for free every January, when the light is at its dimmest.
-This year, there’s the added bonus of a whole new exhibit dedicated to Turner, with over 90 paintings on loan from the Tate gallery, that runs until February 6.
+This collection was gifted to the gallery in 1900, on the proviso that they would be displayed for free every January, when the light is at its dimmest.

 Grab a bite